iderdik/slice-struct-finder/README.md

 }
 ```

-Note: Make sure you provide a `GetID() string` method for the struct you'd like to make searchable.
+Note: Make sure you provide a `GetKey() string` method for the struct you'd like to make searchable.